-During Term: 9 a.m. to 9.15 p.m., Monday to Friday; 9 a.m. to 5 p.m., Saturday; 2 p.m. to 6 p.m., Sunday.
+During Term: 9 a.m. to 10 p.m., Monday to Friday; 9 a.m. to 5 p.m., Saturday; 2 p.m. to 6 p.m., Sunday.

-During Vacation and Public Holidays: Refer Library notice board.
+During Vacation and Public Holidays: Refer Library Notice Board.

-All students are urged, in their own interests, to familiarise themselves as soon as possible with the facilities afforded by the Library, the indexing system employed, and the rules under which books and periodicals may be borrowed.
+All students are urged, in their own interests, to familiarise themselves as soon as possible with the facilities afforded by the Library, the indexing system employed, and the rules under which publications may be borrowed.
 Students are advised that they are expected to devote a considerable part of the vacations to reading.